FortressAI/safeAI/docs/user-guide.md

 breadcrumb: [Home](../README.md) > [User Documentation](../docs/README.md) > [User Guide](../docs/user-guide.md)
 ---

 Welcome to the SafeAI User Guide.
-This comprehensive guide will help you understand and use all features of the SafeAI platform effectively.
+This comprehensive guide will help you understand and use all features of the SafeAI platform effectively, whether you're using the graphical user interface (GUI) or advanced technical features.

 ![SafeAI Platform Overview](../assets/images/platform-overview.png)